zgompert/DimensionsExperiment/README.md

 # Estimating PVE and polygenic scores for caterpillar performance with using BSLMMs with gemma

 * I used `gemma` (version 0.95a) to estimate PVE and polygenic scores for the caterpillar performance traits based on *M. sativa* genotypes, *L. melissa* genotypes and genetic data from both species combined.
 Here is an example perl fork script for this that was used to fit models for the actual data set and a randomized version of the data set.
 The basic parameters, burnin = , length of chain = and running 10 chains total were used in all cases.
+Seems to be solid in term of MCMC performance [calcDiags.R](calcDiags.R).

 ```{perl}
 #!/usr/bin/perl